 A valid inspection certificate for the hose assemblies must be available on board.
 The material of the piping for loading and unloading must be able to withstand the expected loads and be suitable for cargo transfer of the respective substances.
 The piping for loading and unloading between vessel and shore must be placed so that it cannot be damaged by ordinary movements of the vessel during the loading and unloading process or by variations of the water.
-In addition, all flanged joints must be fitted with appropriate gaskets and sufficient bolt connections in order to exclude the possibility of leakage.
+In addition, all flanged joints must be fitted with appropriate gaskets and sufficient bolt connections or other types of suitable couplings (e.g. claw coupling) in order to exclude the possibility of leakage.

+For 6.1, see also 9.3.x.25.

+For 6.3, see also 1.4.3.3t, 1.4.3.7.1k

+Question 7

+All openings of the venting piping and connections to shore installations used for loading and unloading, through which the loading and unloading operation is carried out, shall be provided with safety valves.
+All openings, when not in use for loading and unloading, shall be fitted with a blind flange.

+Question 8

+The receptacle intended for recovering possible liquid spillage shall be earthed to the metal structure of the vessel.
+Pipe connections shall be relieved of pressure prior to connection or disconnecting and the minimal amount of product that may be released shall be caught in the receptacle.

+See also 7.2.4.16.5.

+Question 9

+The suitable venting equipment (fan, flame arresters and connecting pieces) should be disconnected from the piping for loading and unloading before the loading and unloading starts.

+For 9.1, see also 7.2.3.25.1, 7.2.3.25.2.

+For 9.2, see also 7.2.3.7, 7.2.3.25.1, 7.2.3.25.2.

 Question 10

 Loading/unloading must be supervised on board and ashore so that dangers which may occur in the vicinity of piping for loading and unloading between vessel and shore can be recognized immediately.
 When supervision is effected by additional technical means it must be agreed between the shore installation and the vessel how it is to be ensured.

+For 10.1, see also 1.4.3.7.1l, 1.4.3.3u.

+For 10.2, see also 7.2.4.40.

+For 10.3, see also 7.2.4.41.

 Question 11

 For a safe loading/unloading operation good communications between vessel and shore are required.
 For this purpose telephone and radio equipment may be used only if of an explosion protected type and located within reach of the supervisor.
+Communication shall be ensured for the entire duration of the loading/unloading operation.
+It shall take place in a language both persons can understand.